Platform: Julia Gartrell

 Commissioned by the Moody Center for the Arts, Rice University

 The Moody’s groundbreaking Platform series brings temporary, site-specific projects to campus by inviting artists to respond to artworks, architectural structures, and research at Rice University.
-Platform: Julia Gartrell is organized by Frauke V. Josenhans, Curator, in collaboration with the HRC and is made possible by the Moody Center for the Arts Founders Circle.
+Platform: Julia Gartrell is organized by Frauke V. Josenhans, Curator, in collaboration with the Humanities Research Center.
+The installation is made possible by the Moody Center for the Arts Founders Circle.

 About the Artist: